-A student loan can only cover educational costs not met by other sources of financial aid.
-The table below shows the maximum amount a student at Owens Community College can borrow for each academic year along with the aggregate limits.
-Loan eligibility is determined by the Office of Financial Aid.
-Factors taken into account are the cost of attendance for the loan period, the Expected Family Contribution (EFC) as determined by the information provided on the student’s Free Application for Federal Student Aid (FAFSA) and the total amount of any other financial aid awarded.
+A student loan can only be used for educational costs not covered by other sources of financial aid.
+The table below shows the maximum amount you can borrow for each academic year along with the aggregate limits.
+Factors which affect your loan eligibility include the cost of attendance for the loan period, the Expected Family Contribution (EFC) / Student Aid Index (SAI) as determined by the information provided on your Free Application for Federal Student Aid (FAFSA®) and the total amount of any other financial aid awarded.
 Therefore, you may not be eligible for the maximum amounts.
 Conservative borrowing is strongly encouraged.

 Federal Direct Subsidized Loans